HyggshiOSDeveloper/Hyggshi-OS-project-center/Hyggshi OS Development Orientation Statement.md

 * **No advertising or forced data collection**: User privacy and trust are fundamental.
 Data will only be collected with explicit consent.

-🔒 **Brand and author protection**: Use of the Hyggshi OS project is clearly marked as closed source. is strictly prohibited. unauthorised use.
-If you intentionally violate this policy, you may be in violation. may result in penalties including repository deletion or legal liability
+🔒 **Brand and Author Protection**:

 * Author names cannot be changed under any circumstances.

-* Creating policies or actions that are harmful or anti-brand is a violation of **HOSDOS Policy**, which may result in penalties including repository deletion or legal liability.
+* Creating policies or actions that are harmful or anti-brand is a violation of **HOSDOS Policy**, which may result in penalties including repository deletion or liability.

-* **Do not use Hyggshi OS unlicensed projects**: Use of the Hyggshi OS project is clearly marked as closed source. is strictly prohibited. unauthorized use.
-If you knowingly violate this policy, you may be in violation. may result in penalties including repository deletion or legal liability
+* **Do not use unlicensed Hyggshi OS projects**: Use of the Hyggshi OS project is clearly marked as closed source. is strictly prohibited. unauthorized use.
+If you intentionally violate this policy, you may have violated. may result in penalties including repository deletion

 ---
 ## 4. 🧠 Community Vision